microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 **Solution accelerator overview**

-This is a solution accelerator built on top of Azure Cognitive Search Service and Azure OpenAI Service that leverages LLM to synthesize post-contact center transcripts for intelligent contact center scenarios.
+This is a solution accelerator built on top of Azure AI Search Service and Azure OpenAI Service that leverages LLM to synthesize post-contact center transcripts for intelligent contact center scenarios.
 It shows how raw transcripts are converted into simplified customer call